 And found nothing.

 It was just after apple season last year when I read this, and I’ve been mulling it over waiting for apples again to experiment.
 I still don’t know how they do it, but I’ve come up with my own way.
-And it’s sweet and powdery, and oh so yummy.
+And I’ve made a sweet and powdery natural sweetener which is oh so yummy.

-And a really nice way to use apples when there’s lots around.
+And a really nice way to use apples when there’re lots around.
 Like this year.
 The foraging is fantastic, and the cultivated trees are doing great, as well.

 I’m still experimenting with using my apple sugar.
 It’s really tasty on oatmeal.

 And I made an apple crisp using just apple sugar as the natural sweetener.
 I found that I needed twice as much apple sugar as the regular sugar called for in the recipe; we really enjoyed it.